cdsutton/selenium-refresher/README.md

 * Download the Zip Folder

 ### Step 2
 #### Go into the Executables Folder and you will see the SeleniumRefresher.bat file along with some JAR files.
+* Editing the .bat file helps in identifying which JAR file should be executed.

+### Step 2.5
-Editing the .bat file helps in identifying which JAR file should be executed.
-Right-click the .bat file and select Edit, then change the name of the current JAR file to the desired version (Default is
+#### Right-click the .bat file and select Edit, then change the name of the current JAR file to the desired version (Default is SeleniumRefresherOriginal.jar)

-3. Go to localhost:7009
-4. Enjoy!
+* SeleniumRefresherOriginal will allow the user to see what password they are inputting.
+* SeleniumRefresherMaskVerify will mask the password the user inputs, but after submitting will be shown the password they just inputted.
+* SeleniumRefresherMask will only mask the password the user inputs, no way of verifying what was inputted.

+### Step 3
+#### Input the necessary details to obtain the CodinGame Clash Results
+* Enter your CodinGame Email
+* Enter your CodinGame Password
+* Enter the URL of the CodinGame Report you wish to obtain
+* Enter the filename you wish to name your CSV file

+### Step 4
+#### Enjoy your automated results!